samirkumardas/jmuxer/README.md

 *mode* - Available values are: both, video and audio.
 Default is both

 *flushingTime* - Buffer flushing time in milliseconds.
-Default value is 1500 milliseconds.
+Default value is 500 milliseconds.
+Set `flushingTime` to 0 if you want to flash buffer immediately or find any lag.

 *maxDelay* - Maximum delay time in milliseconds.
 Default value is 500 milliseconds.